ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ## Week 1 -- Beginning of the project
 ### September 20, 2019
 Spent an hour today with Matt and Christian discussing the blueprint of this project.
-Feeling really excited.
+Feel really excited.
 Hope this year will go well.
 ![](https://raw.githubusercontent.com/rywjhzd/rywjhzd.github.io/master/images/blog/2019-09-20.jpg)

 ### September 21, 2019
 Worked on GSD.

 ### September 22, 2019
 Worked on PSF and BPH.
 Started to learn how to create a database using Python from some videos and online tutorials.
-Still need to read the paper more.
+Still need to read more.

 ### September 23, 2019
 I found that latex typing works is actually a pretty good way to save papers, as I could erase my answers over and over again from those unfortunate mistakes.
 Categorizing protoplanetary disks is pretty fun in a sense.
 The curry soup served at the dinning hall today during lunch was awesome!